Oil of clove: Types and phytochemicals

 Distilled clove oil from buds contains mixed phytochemicals, including as main constituents phenylpropanoids (primarily eugenol), carvacrol, thymol, and cinnamaldehyde, with smaller quantities of polyphenols, carbohydrates, lipids, oleanolic acid, and rhamnetin.

-Human health

-Toxicity

-Clove oil is toxic in anything other than small therapeutic doses, and several cases of acute liver and kidney damage have been reported, principally in children.
-In foods, the level of clove oil used as a flavor ingredient does not exceed 0.06%, and is considered safe.

 Toothache

 Particularly in South Korea and India, eugenol, an aromatic compound extracted from clove oil, is used in alternative medicine to relieve toothache.
 Applied to a cavity in a decayed tooth or tooth socket remaining after extraction, eugenol or clove oil may relieve toothache temporarily.
 There is insufficient scientific evidence that eugenol is effective for treating dental pain.

+In the late 19th and early 20th centuries, clove oil was a popular ingredient in European toothache medications.
+Examples of such preparations included Stoffels Zahnschmerzstille, Odontine and Jehnol.

 Other uses

 Clove oil is commonly used to anesthetize or euthanize laboratory or pet fish.

 Clove oil is a component of choji oil (丁子油), which was traditionally used for the maintenance of Japanese swords.